 Where can I buy boat registration numbers?

-Registration number stickers can be purchased at hardware stores, marine equipment outlets and online (BoatUS is a good reliable source that provides boat lettering for registration numbers, boat names and hailing ports).
+Registration number stickers are available at hardware stores, marine equipment outlets, and online.
+BoatUS is a reliable source that provides boat lettering for registration numbers, boat names, and hailing ports.

 If I move, do I need to re-register my boat in a new state?

 If the boat will be operated primarily in that state, then yes.
-You have 60 days to register a boat if it moves locations.
+You have 60 days to register a vessel if it moves locations.